 If your eyesight isn’t the best, then your glasses are your window to the world.
 However, if you aren’t keeping them clean, then there isn’t much you can see through all the stains and smudges.
 Cleaning your glasses properly is much more than simply wiping them with a rag that’s closest to you.
 If you’re careless with them, you might end up scratching your lenses and making things far worse.
+During summer it is essential to protect your eyes and glasses.
 There are a few important things you need to do while cleaning your glasses and some things that you definitely shouldn’t.
 Here are a few do’s and don’ts to keep your glasses clean and smudge-free.

 Do wash your hands first

 How clean are your hands really?
 You touch about a dozen different things a day with your hands and don’t usually wash them after each time.
 When you’re handling your glasses, the last thing you want is dirt or grease from your hands transferring to your lenses.
 Wash your hands properly and dry them before you start cleaning your glasses.
 You also need to make sure you don’t use a moisturizing handwash because this could leave a residue on your hands which might smudge your lenses.

 Don’t wipe it using your shirt

 Usually, the first thing we reach for when our glasses need a quick wipe is the edge of our shirt.
 But while your clothes are definitely a convenient way to clean your glasses, they aren’t always the most effective.
 Most clothes you’re wearing have small dust particles on clinging to the material.
 When you rub your lenses with your clothes, these particles could cause small scratches on them.
 Always keep a microfiber cloth with you on hand as a backup in case your glasses every need to be cleaned.

 Do use a gentle liquid soap